Finnish cuisine: Beverages

 Water and coffee are the most common drinks in Finland, but during meals milk and sour milk (piimä, a fermented milk) are popular too, even among adults.
-Coffee is often drunk several times a day and served everywhere.
-In fact, Finland has the highest per capita consumption of coffee in the world.
+Coffee is often drunk several times a day and Finland has the highest per capita consumption of coffee in the world.
 Tea is also available in most homes.
 There are several types of home-brewed alcoholic beverages, such as sima (mead) and sahti (traditional beer).
 Spirits brands include Koskenkorva (vodka-like clear spirit) and a salmiakki flavored shot Salmiakkikossu, Jaloviina (cut brandy), Finlandia vodka, and Marskin ryyppy (Marshal Mannerheim's shot).
 Around Christmas time a type of mulled wine called glögi is served, also often as a non-alcoholic version.
-Many berries are used to season liqueurs, e.g. cloudberry liqueur and there are fruit wines produced from red and black currants.
+Many berries are used to season liqueurs, such as cloudberry liqueur, and fruit wines are produced from red and black currants.
 A national specialty would be multiple brands of flavored hard ciders (as in Sweden) and long drink mixes with the pet name lonkero, which was originally a gin and grapefruit soda long drink.

 The Finnish beer scene is dominated by pale lagers.
-The most popular local brands are Koff, Lapin Kulta, Karjala, Olvi and Karhu and their taste is rather similar to the Danish counterparts like Carlsberg and Tuborg; soft and a bit sweet.
+Local brands with the highest market share include Koff, Lapin Kulta, Karjala, Olvi and Karhu and their taste is rather similar to the Danish counterparts like Carlsberg and Tuborg.
 Non-alcoholic beer has also become a popular alternative during recent years.
 Kotikalja (similar to Slavic kvass) is the traditional small beer.
 Kotikalja is a malty, sugar-containing sweet beer fermented only for carbonation, thus its alcohol content is low enough (<1.2%) to be served as a soft drink.
 Hops are often absent.
 Fresh kotikalja is unfiltered, cloudy and cannot be stored.
 A Finnish beer specialty is sahti, a traditional ale flavoured with juniper berries.